Chelsea Sodaro: Background

 As a professional runner, Sodaro won two national titles.
 She won the USA 10 km road championships in 2012, in her debut at that distance.
 At 2013 USATF Indoor Championships, she won the 3000m race, edging out Emily Infeld.
 She was coached by fellow Cal alum and Olympian Magdalena Boulet.

 In 2017, she transitioned from running to triathlon.

 Triathlon

-In October 2022, Sodaro won the Ironman World Championship at Kona, Hawaii, becoming the first Kona rookie champion since Chrissie Wellington and first American woman to win since 1996.
+In October 2022, Sodaro won the Ironman World Championship at Kona, Hawaii, becoming the first rookie world champion since Chrissie Wellington and first American woman to win since 1996.
 It was the second Ironman distance triathlon of her career.